 Environmental, social, and governance (ESG) considerations are quickly becoming a non-negotiable component of investment decision-making.
-As private market investors seek to maximize returns while aligning with socially responsible practices, the ability to harness ESG data creates an unprecedented opportunity.
+As private market investors seek to maximize returns and align with socially responsible practices, the ability to leverage ESG data creates an unprecedented opportunity.

-Understanding how to analyze ESG data is a critical step to gaining valuable insights into a portfolio company’s risk profile, growth potential, and overall resilience in the face of an ever-evolving market landscape.
+Understanding how to analyze ESG data is critical to gaining valuable insights into a portfolio company’s risk profile, growth potential, and overall resilience.
 To dig deeper into this topic, Novata and Private Equity Wire recently hosted a webinar on analyzing ESG data and understanding performance on the metrics that matter.

 Moderated by Sarah Green-Vieux, Head of Education and Research at Novata, the discussion featured panelists from across the private markets, who shared their perspectives on analyzing ESG data, data collection, and prioritizing portfolio engagement opportunities.
 Speakers included Avantika Saisekar, Managing Director at Wafra; Sanaz Raczynski, Managing Director, Sustainability, at Kohlberg; and Dakota Gangi, VP, ESG & Sustainable Investing Strategy at Angelo Gordon.